 Europe is such an awesome place to be living or exploring if you are from a different continent.
 So much diversity, beauty and hospitality everywhere.
 Plus it is very easy to actually travel to several countries either by bus, train or car.

-Majority of Europe is Muslim friendly and incidents of racism are very rare.
+The majority of Europe is Muslim-friendly and incidents of racism are very rare.
 I also aspire to the fact that if we don’t travel we will not be able to break those stereotypes and enjoy bonding with others.

 Europe is one of the best places to explore with so many low-cost airlines and only within a couple of hours you can be in a totally different place.